unauthparadox/ArcCreate/README.md

 7. Gotowe.

 EN:
-ArcCreate development is currently stopped until a new developer is found to maintain the project. **This means that the current Polish translation in Arcthesia's parent repository (which you can find [here](https://github.com/Arcthesia/ArcCreate)) is currently an unfinished version, which is *very bad*.**
+ArcCreate development is currently stopped until a new developer is found to maintain the project. **This means that the current Polish translation (which was also done by me) in Arcthesia's parent repository (which you can find [here](https://github.com/Arcthesia/ArcCreate)) is currently an unfinished version, which is *very, VERY bad*.**

 I don't know how to build applications in Unity, so you'll need to add the Polish translation to the current official ArcCreate release yourself.
 Here's how you can do it in the editor:
 1. In this repository, go to [pl.yml](https://github.com/unauthparadox/ArcCreate/blob/master/Assets/StreamingAssets/Locales/pl.yml) and download it.